DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - Can be configured by HTTP / HTTPS Web connection (GUI)
     - An IP address for remote management should be configured
     - The RF parameters must be manually configured (Transmit Power, Channel, etc)
-    - Security Policies are handled individually by each AP
+    - Security policies are handled individually by each AP
     - QoS rules etc. are configured individually by each AP